derb12/pybaselines/docs/algorithms/algorithms_2d/polynomial_2d.rst

 the polynomial estimate at :math:`x_i`, and :math:`z_j` and :math:`w_{ij}` is the weighting.

-However, since only the baseline of the data is desired, the least-squares approach must be modified.
-For polynomial-based algorithms, this is done by 1) only fitting the data in regions where there is only baseline, 2) modifying the y-values being fit each iteration, or 3) penalizing outliers.
+Much like for the one dimensional case, the least-squares approach must be modified to fit two dimensional polynomials to the baseline by 1) only fitting the data in regions where there is only baseline (selective masking), 2) modifying the y-values being fit each iteration (thresholding), or 3) penalizing outliers.

 .. note::
    For two dimensional data, polynomial algorithms take a single ``poly_order``